sh/fragments-user-clientside/README.md

 ## conventions

+- pull in `window` and  `document` through the dependencies instead of relying on globals. the latter are difficult to test.
 - each react component name is camelcased and starts with `Component`
 - each page component corresponds to one path (url pattern)
 - all component local state must be connected to the root cursor state